 The Eastside Industrial Area has lots of cool walls, textures and interesting light.
 If you want more of a gritty feel, this is a great spot.

 Old Town has a great gritty feel and awesome architecture!
 There are lots of interesting backdrops in the area, ranging from historic fountains and crumbling bricks to modern facades.
+It’s easy to combine Old Town with the Burnside Bridge and Portland sign.
+Just know that this area does have a pretty significant homeless population and sometimes the area can be a bit dirty.
+It still photographs well though.

 SENIOR PHOTO LOCATIONS OUTSIDE OF PORTLAND